pcorvin/pcorvin.github.io/content/about.md

 I am Philipp, currently based in Berlin & Vienna and I enjoy writing about multiple topics of personal interest.

 You might see different topics coming up over time which have nothing in common.
-I try to keep the list of topics as updated as possible, highlighting what I already wrote about & what I will tackle in the future.
+I try to keep the list as updated as possible, highlighting what I already wrote about & what I will tackle in the future.

 In case you want to reach out, feel free to write me on LinkedIn or